Ogoa/alx-low_level_programming/0x10-variadic_functions/README.md

 1-print_numbers.c
 Task 1
 This program contains a function that prints numbers followed by a new line.
-In between the numbers, a string is printed as a separator between the numbers.
+In between the numbers, a string is printed as a separator.
+If the separator has a NULL reference, it is not printed.

+2-print_strings.c
+Task 2
+This program contains a function that prints strings, followed by a new line.
+In between the strings, a separate string is printed as a separator.
-If the separator has a NULL reference, it's not printed.
+If the separator has a NULL reference, it is not printed.